 - For example, the higher minority population a school district has, the lower their gifted and talented identified population tends to be.
 This trend exists regardless of size, economic disadvantage, and magnet status.
 Despite their brilliance, our minority students, on average across Texas, are not being identified as gifted and talented and given the same advantages at the same rate that our white students are.

 - Cultural Intelligence (CI)/Competency Training: Cultural Intelligence can be understood as “the capability to relate and work effectively across cultures.”
 It is an inner journey, never ending and always moving toward others in love.
 This training includes but is not limited to, justice awareness/training in the areas of race, gender and class.

 - Asset-Based Community Development: As you grow in your One + One partner relationships with students and your partner school, we believe God opens avenues for systemic change through our partnered gifts.

 - ‘Ministry With’ Theology: As missionaries joining in the ongoing mission of God, we enter into relationships with schools and children with a humble heart and a posture of listening and learning.
 As guests in their school sanctuary, we come to serve and be served.
-In a relationship of mutuality, ‘ministry with’ reminds us as volunteers, we have gifts and influence to give and our partner schools and children we are with have gifts and influence to give.
+In a relationship of mutuality, ‘ministry with’ reminds us as volunteers, that we have gifts and influence to give as do our partner schools and the children we serve.

 - Provide advocacy training for equitable educational policy for every child through informed relationship.

-- One + One advocacy training includes: 1) discerning legislation to pray about and support as it relates to education 2) Practical steps for raising our voices in support of legislation shaped for the flourishing of all students 3) cohort support for educational advocacy champions.
+- One + One advocacy training includes: 1) discerning legislation to pray about and support as it relates to education, 2) practical steps for raising our voices in support of legislation shaped for the flourishing of all students and 3) cohort support for educational advocacy champions.